 Somehow cooperatives developed a bad reputation.
-While it is certainly true that cooperatives can make mediocre wine, it is also […]Keep Reading
+While it is undoubtedly true that cooperatives can make mediocre wine, it is also […]Keep Reading

-By volume, the vast majority of grapes grown in Rias-Baixas are made into wine at any one of a number of cooperatives for the simple reason that much of the land in Rias Baixas is broken up into tens of thousands of small holdings.
-Almost everyone you meet has a family home in the semi-suburban countryside where they grow a wide variety of crops.
-Large contiguous estates are fairly rare by comparison so by necessity most growers are members of a local cooperative or they sell their fruit to the few “larger” estates in the area.
-Most of the Albariño consumed in the world comes from and handful of Cooperatives rather than a multitude of smaller estates.
+By volume, the vast majority of grapes grown in Rias-Baixas are made into wine at any one of several cooperatives for the simple reason that much of the land in Rias Baixas is broken up into tens of thousands of small holdings.
+Almost everyone you meet has a family home in the semi-suburban countryside where they grow various crops.
+Large contiguous estates are relatively rare by comparison, so by necessity, most growers are members of a local cooperative, or they sell their fruit to the few “larger” estates in the area.
+As a result, most of the Albariño consumed in the world comes from a handful of cooperatives rather than a multitude of smaller estates.

-The driving force behind Martin Codax is Luciano Amoedo, a ninth generation grape grower in Rias Baixas and an early proponent of the Albariño variety.
-Long before Albariño was synonymous with Rias-Baixas, Luciano was dedicated to the promotion and development of both.
-Now an official in the local DO, the day to day winemaking responsibilities at the cooperative are in the hands of Katia Alvarez.
+The driving force behind Martin Codax is Luciano Amoedo, a ninth-generation grape grower in Rias Baixas and an early proponent of the Albariño variety.
+Long before Albariño was synonymous with Rias-Baixas, Luciano dedicated himself to the promotion and development of both.
+Now an official in the local DO, the cooperative’s day-to-day winemaking responsibilities are in Katia Alvarez’s hands.

-With such a vast array of sites and with so many individuals involved, Martin Codax has invested in a team of viticulturist who make regular visits to the vineyards to educate the members on proper farming techniques and sustainable practices including the use of cover crops to fix nitrogen in the sandy, granitic soils.
-They host a daily radio broadcast in the region as well, to encourage best practices and they pay their members based on the quality of their fruit, not the quantity.
-All the vineyards are located in the Salnes sub-zone of the appellation – the coolest and most humid of the regions within Rias-Baixas.
+With such a vast array of tiny parcels, Martin Codax has invested in a team of viticulturists who regularly visit member’s vineyards.
+They are engaged in education on proper farming techniques and sustainable practices.
+Martin Codax also hosts a daily radio broadcast to encourage best practices, and they pay their members based on the quality of their fruit, not the quantity.
+All the vineyards are located in the Salnes sub-zone of the appellation – the coolest and most humid subzone of Rias-Baixas.

-In the cellar the wines are fermented and aged in temperature-controlled stainless steel tanks to preserve the freshness and bracing acidity that is typical of Albariño grown in the Val do Salnes.
-Each vintage several experimental fermentations are conducted to understand the minor variations of site, the role of natural yeasts, the length of elevage and the applicability of different fermentation vessels.
-All of these experiments are used to improve the quality of the wines with each successive vintage.
+In the cellar, the wines are fermented and aged in temperature-controlled stainless steel tanks to preserve the freshness and bracing acidity typical of Albariño grown in the Val do Salnes.
+In addition, several experimental fermentations are conducted each vintage to understand the minor site variations, the role of natural yeasts, the length of elevage, and the applicability of different fermentation vessels.
+All these experiments are used to improve the quality of the wines with each successive vintage.